Sperm retrieval techniques can help overcome male infertility

-Since the advent of ICSI, the number of sperm necessary for fertilization theoretically equals the number of eggs (oocytes) available, thus allowing sperm recovery methods that produce a much smaller but adequate number of sperm.
-PESA can be used for men with congenital absence of the vas and in lieu of vasectomy reversal.
-This procedure involves insertion of a small needle, under local anesthesia, directly into the epididymis for aspiration of a fewer number of sperm than would be necessary for fertilization by conventional IVF.
+Since the advent of ICSI, the number of sperm necessary for fertilization equals the number of eggs (oocytes) available.
+This allows sperm recovery methods that produce a much smaller but adequate number of sperm.
+PESA can help men with congenital absence of the vas and in lieu of vasectomy reversal.
+This procedure involves insertion of a small needle, under local anesthesia, directly into the epididymis.
+The doctor then aspirates fewer sperm than would be necessary for fertilization by conventional IVF.
 However, in most cases there are more than enough sperm to fertilize all female eggs by ICSI.
-With newer cryopreservation techniques, there may even be sufficient numbers of sperm for freezing so that additional ICSI procedures could be performed in the future without the need to obtain more fresh sperm.
+With newer cryopreservation techniques, there may even be sufficient numbers of sperm for freezing.
+This means we can perform additional ICSI procedures in the future without the need to obtain more fresh sperm.

 Testicular Sperm Extraction – TESE

 TESE is a procedure which is rapidly becoming the procedure of choice for many men with severe male factor problems in relation to male infertility.
 A testicular biopsy is performed under local anesthesia or light sedation and the sperm are extracted from the biopsy specimen by the embryologist.
 These sperm sometimes lack motility, and fertilization rates are less than with ejaculated or epididymal sperm, yet fertilization is possible even for some men with complete azoospermia by semen analysis, those with Sertoli cell only syndrome if islands of active spermatogenesis can be located, and by some reports even when immature forms of sperm are used.